ilios/iliosproject.org/README.md

 docker run --rm --name iliosproject -p 4000:4000 -v .:/srv/app -t iliosproject
 ```

 When the Docker container starts, it will build the iliosproject.org website locally, and will let you know when it is ready.
-When the containe is fully started, you can visit your local site in your browser by visiting http://localhost:4000.
+When the container is fully started, you can visit your local site in your browser by visiting http://localhost:4000.

 ### Finishing up

-3. When you are done editing the code as-needed and would like to stop the iliosproject conainer, DO NOT press `CTRL-C` in the same terminal window!
+3. When you are done editing the code as-needed and would like to stop the iliosproject container, DO NOT press `CTRL-C` in the same terminal window!
 Instead, open a new terminal window and type the following:

 ```bash
 docker stop iliosproject